Anon-Planet/thgtoa/guide.md

 But what if the service you want does not accept Monero but does accept a more mainstream cryptocurrency such as Bitcoin (BTC) or Ethereum (ETH).

-**Bitcoin and other "mainstream cryptocurrencies" are not anonymous at all (Remember [Your Cryptocurrencies transactions][Your Cryptocurrencies transactions:]) and you should never ever purchase, for example, Bitcoin from an exchange and then use these directly for purchasing services anonymously.
+**Bitcoin and other "mainstream cryptocurrencies" are not anonymous at all (Remember [Your Cryptocurrencies transactions][Your Cryptocurrencies transactions]) and you should never ever purchase, for example, Bitcoin from an exchange and then use these directly for purchasing services anonymously.
 This will not work, and the transaction can be traced easily.**

 -   **Stay away from Crypto Mixers and Tumblers.** You might think this is a good idea but not only are they IMHO useless with cryptocurrencies such as BTC/ETH/LTC, but they are also dangerous as you might end up trading your currency for dirty currency from illicit activities.
 Use Monero to anonymize your crypto.
 Use a normal KYC-enabled Exchange to buy/sell your Monero (such as Kraken) or (at your own risk), use a service like LocalMonero.